ahmadalsharef994/KubeHelloWorld/README.md

 ## Overview
-This project demonstrates the deployment of a simple "Hello World" web application using ReactJS, containerized with Docker, and orchestrated with Kubernetes.
+This project demonstrates the deployment of a basic "Hello World" web application using ReactJS, containerized with Docker, and orchestrated with Kubernetes.
 The setup runs locally using Kind.

 ## Tools Used
 - **ReactJS Web Application**: A basic web application displaying "Hello World".